shivalkarrahul/ci-cd-workshop/README.md

 📌 Important:
 Before connecting, ensure you're working from AWS CloudShell, not from the ci-cd-workshop-build-server EC2 instance.
-If unsure, simply close CloudShell and reopen it—this will start a fresh CloudShell session.
+If unsure, simply type **exit** to start a fresh CloudShell session.

 1. Open the **EC2 Console**
 2. Select your instance **ci-cd-workshop-backend-server**